Aiko-IT-Systems/DisCatSharp/docs/articles/basics/first_bot.md

 :---: |:---:
 `DSharpPlusNextGen`|Main package; Discord API client.
 `DSharpPlusNextGen.CommandsNext`|Add-on which provides a command framework.
+`DSharpPlusNextGen.Common`|Common tools & converters
 `DSharpPlusNextGen.Interactivity`|Add-on which allows for interactive commands.
 `DSharpPlusNextGen.Lavalink`|Client implementation for [Lavalink](xref:audio_lavalink_setup).
 Useful for music bots.
+`DSharpPlusNextGen.SlashCommands`|Add-on which makes dealing with slash commands easyer.
 `DSharpPlusNextGen.VoiceNext`|Add-on which enables connectivity to Discord voice channels.
-`DSharpPlusNextGen.SlashCommands`|Add-on which makes dealing with slash commands easyer.
-`DSharpPlus.Rest`|REST-only Discord client.
+`DSharpPlusNextGen.VoiceNext.Natives`|Voice next natives.

 <br/>
 We'll only need the `DSharpPlusNextGen` package for the basic bot we'll be writing in this article.<br/>